Naiyal/Functional-programming/lab1/README.md

 ```
 ## 2. `foldr` (fold right)

-- **Definition: `foldr` stands for "fold from the right".
+- **Definition**: `foldr` stands for "fold from the right".
 It starts folding the list from the right-most element, applying the function cumulatively.

 ### Signature: